JohnnyNT/microSlider/README.txt

 == Description ==

 This is a simple slider plugin that you can use to add a single slider to your website.
 It use minimal HTML/JS code and a simple markup that can easily be adapted to your website with CSS.
-Just place [nanoslider] and it's ready to go!
+Just place [microslider] and it's ready to go!

 == Installation ==

-1. Upload `nanoslider` plugin folder to the `/wp-content/plugins/` directory
+1. Upload `microslider` plugin folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place [nanoslider] shortcode wherever you want to display the slider
+1. Place [microslider] shortcode wherever you want to display the slider

 == Frequently Asked Questions ==

 = Where to change/remove images? =

-Settings -> nanoSlider
+Settings -> microslider

 == Screenshots ==